kolavennusai2006-cpu/CityPulse/README.md

   ↓
 RECOVERING

-This allows the dashboard to communicate not only that an incident exists, but also how it is evolving.
+This allows CityPulse to communicate how an incident is evolving instead of showing only a single alert.

 9. Civic Event Graph

-CityPulse connects related signals into a civic event graph.
+CityPulse connects related civic signals into an event graph.

-Example:

               WEATHER
                  │